Rayane Messi

-Rayane Messi Tanfouri (born 23 May 2007) is a French footballer who plays as a left winger for Ligue 2 club Pau, on loan from Strasbourg.
+Rayane Messi Tanfouri (born 23 May 2007) is a French footballer who plays as a winger for Saudi Pro League club Al-Ettifaq, on loan from club Strasbourg.

 In 2024, Messi was named by English newspaper The Guardian as one of the best players born in 2007 worldwide.

 Early life

 Messi was born in Sèvres, Hauts-de-Seine in the Paris suburbs area, to a Cameroonian father of Sudanese descent, Zacharie Messi Tanfouri, and a Tunisian mother.
 He took his first footballing steps by joining local side FC Chaville in 2015.
 Alongside football, his father also enrolled him in futsal when he was younger to improve his accuracy in tight spaces and increase his cardio.
 As a result, Messi displayed technical ease and had above-average physical abilities, which quickly caught the eye of the big teams in the region.
 As a result, he left Chaville in 2017 and joined FC Versailles.

 In 2020, Messi moved to the Clairefontaine academy, showing impressive technical qualities leading to numerous French clubs attempting to sign him.
 In 2022, at the age of 14, he chose to join the youth academy of Dijon, signing a three-year contract.